sproof/docs/docs/schema.rst

 Receiver
 =====================

 Documents can be issued to receivers.
-The receivers public representation is a pseudonous hash reference of its ID containing all attributes, and a timerange which defined the validity period.
+The receivers' public representation is a pseudonymous hash reference of its ID containing all attributes, and a timerange which defines the validity period.

 ----------
 Add
 ----------

-To add a receiver to a document the ``DOCUMENT_RECEIVER_ADD`` event is needed.
+To add a receiver to a document, the ``DOCUMENT_RECEIVER_ADD`` event is needed.

 .. code-block:: javascript

     {
       "$schema": "http://json-schema.org/draft-06/schema#",
       "title": "Document receiver add",
-      "description": "Add a receiver to a sproof document event", "type": "object",
+      "description": "Event that adds a receiver to a sproof document", "type": "object",
       properties : {
         "eventType" : {